CleasbyCode/jdvrif/README.md

 Video Demos: [***Mastodon***](https://youtu.be/S7O6-93vS_o) / [***Reddit***](https://youtu.be/s_ejm3bd2Qg) / [***Twitter***](https://youtu.be/jHk2Tpjr848) / [***Multiple files***](https://youtu.be/S8oSZ-BjrCk)

+The method jdvrif uses to store your data is not typical steganography, such as LSB.
-Your data file is encrypted & inserted within multiple 65KB ICC Profile blocks in the JPG image file.
+Your data file is encrypted & inserted within multiple 65KB ICC_Profile blocks in the JPG image.

+Several benefits of sing this method:

+It is easier to implement, there is no image distortion, we can embed more data & images are sharable
+over various social media and image hosting sites, with the embedded-data being retained.

 ![ICC](https://github.com/CleasbyCode/jdvrif/blob/main/demo_image/icc.png)